“When you go out to battle against your enemies…” (20:1).

 - His Analysis of sin: it must never be tolerated but utterly destroyed

 - But you shall utterly destroy them… as the Lord your God has commanded you, 18 so that they may not teach you to do according to all their detestable things which they have done for their gods, so that you would sin against the Lord your God, (20:17-18).

 How do we respond to His Analysis?

 Some things never change, and warfare is one.
 It is not “if” but “when” we go into battle.
-As believers, we have a significant advantage over the children of Israel; we have been raised up with Christ and have received His Holy Spirit Who lives within us and are thereby enabled to set our minds on the things above, on His Analysis.
+As believers, we have a significant advantage over the children of Israel; we have been raised up with Christ, have received His Holy Spirit Who lives within us and are thereby enabled to set our minds on the things above, on His Analysis.

 He has given us all we need in Christ to be successful in warfare.
 When we attempt to assess situations apart from what He has said, we encounter defeat.
 Let us always set our minds on the things above through the truth of His Word; and by faith may we always know and agree with His Analysis.

 - His Analysis of the enemy… he is a feeble opponent and will be destroyed

 - the one who practices sin is of the devil; for the devil has sinned from the beginning The Son of God appeared for this purpose, to destroy the works of the devil, (1 John 3:8).